itsmeankeet/JAVA/README.md

 	![Program 3](./assetsOutput/labOneOutput/Sum.png)

 ## Conclusion:
 - After this lab, I can now write, compile, and run Java programs.
 I've learned how to create classes, objects, and use fields, methods, and constructors.
 Additionally, I can read input from the command line.
-This has boosted my confidence in Java programming.